Washington History Society

 1861 The population of the parishes of Washington doubled in 60 years to reach 8,400.

-1863 Washington the first place in the country where aluminum was produced.
+1863 Washington the first place in the world where aluminum was produced.

 1868 14th July, Gertrude Bell, granddaughter of Isaac, born at Washington Hall.
 She became a famous Middle East scholar and diplomat.
 She died in 1926 and was buried in Baghdad.